 The Doctor of Philosophy program in history requires at least 72 s.h. of graduate credit.
 Students who have earned M.A. degrees can apply up to 30 s.h. of credit toward the Ph.D. degree.

-Ph.D. students must complete at least seven graduate-level Department of History courses numbered 6000 or above, earning 3 or 4 s.h. of credit for each course.
+Students must complete at least seven graduate-level history or related field courses numbered 6000 or above, earning 3 or 4 s.h. of credit for each course.
 The courses must be research seminars (minimum of two) and graduate readings courses (minimum of five).
 At least five of the seven courses must be completed before a student takes the comprehensive examination.
 Courses taken at the M.A. level may be counted toward this requirement.
-Prior to completing the Ph.D., all students in the program must complete all three required courses: HIST:6001 First-Year Graduate Colloquium, HIST:6002 History Research Methods, and HIST:6003 History Theory and Interpretation.
+Students must complete all three required courses: HIST:6001 First-Year Graduate Colloquium, HIST:6002 History Research Methods, and HIST:6003 History Theory and Interpretation.
 These courses develop an understanding of the philosophy of history, historiography, and methods of historical research.

 The candidate must submit to the dissertation committee a written prospectus for the dissertation no later than the semester following completion of the comprehensive exams.
 The committee consists of at least five members, including at least one member from outside the department.
 It considers the prospectus and may approve it, reject it, or require its revision.
 When the dissertation is completed in final form, the committee administers the final examination for the doctorate, a formal oral defense of the dissertation that usually lasts two hours.